 But let me tell you something.

-Arlen Spector is another case in point.
+Arlen Specter is another case in point.

-We know who Bush Is and I again I'm telling you, I'm the lifelong Republican.
+And again, I'm telling you, I'm the lifelong Republican.

-I'm not some democratic pack here that's on the show to attack the president, but you got to get the blinders off, my friend.
+I'm not some Democratic pack here that's on the show to attack the president.

 How do you explain that?

-Uh, don't explain it.
+Don't explain it.

-You know, Rush, and and and the here's here's the best answer I can give you.
+And here's the best answer I can give you.

-There are two things that went into that tradition and the number of Republicans in the Senate.
+Tradition and the number of Republicans in the Senate.

-It's just that it's the vote count.
+It's just the vote count.

-It's I know on the surface doesn't make any sense, but I think you're looking at the wrong things here.
+I know on the surface doesn't make any sense, but I think you're looking at the wrong things here.

-He's got he's got these guys on the bench.
+He's got these guys on the bench.

-He's got away, uh David, I I I appreciate the phone call.
+Anyway, David, I appreciate the phone call.

 I don't think anybody has blinders off here.

-I think you do sound like a Democrat who's accusing me of being an administration apologist.
+You do sound like a Democrat who's accusing me of being an administration apologist.

 I don't know what more you want.

-Robert in coming Georgia, welcome to the EIB network.
+Robert, Incoming Georgia, welcome to the EIB Network.

 Hello.

-Good afternoon, uh Rush.
+Good afternoon, Rush.

-Um you had spoken earlier uh today about uh someone needs to tell the Ted Kennedys and the Dick Durbins of the world that they've lost and that they need to just sit down, and the president has rights and he has rights to nominate his uh own uh judges and that they need to do their work.
+You had spoken earlier today about someone needs to tell the Ted Kennedys and the Dick Durbins of the world that they've lost and that they need to just sit down.

 And that person is Bill Frist.